psnarkhede/testhackathon/documentation/architecture_documentation.md

 ---

-## Version: 196b5f7a1711cfd1008124dd1cd1f9243e5a4498
+**Project Version:** 196b5f7a1711cfd1008124dd1cd1f9243e5a4498

 ---

-# 1. High-level Overview
+## 1. High-level Overview

+### Purpose of the Application
-This project is a **NestJS** server-side application designed to manage vehicle booking operations.
-It provides RESTful API endpoints for creating and retrieving bookings, encapsulating customer, vehicle, and payment information within structured Data Transfer Objects (DTOs).
+This NestJS application is designed to manage vehicle booking operations.
+It provides API endpoints to create bookings and retrieve booking details based on customer information.
+The system is structured to encapsulate request validation, business logic processing, and response shaping in a modular and maintainable way.

-### Purpose
+### Main Modules and System Structure
+- **AppModule:** The root module that integrates the controller and service responsible for booking operations.

-- Facilitate vehicle booking creation and retrieval
+- **AppController:** Exposes REST API endpoints for booking creation and retrieval.
-- Validate and transport data consistently between client requests and server responses

-### System Structure

-- The system follows a modular architecture centered around a single root module, **AppModule**.
-- The key building blocks are:
-  - **AppController**: Handles HTTP requests.
-  - **AppService**: Contains business logic related to bookings.
+- **AppService:** Contains business logic to handle the creation of bookings and fetching existing booking data.
-  - **DTOs**: Define request/response data schemas and enforce validation.
+- **Data Transfer Objects (DTOs):** Strongly typed objects used for request validation and response shaping, including booking requests and responses, customer, vehicle, and payment information.

-### Project Setup & Startup Flow
+### Project Setup and Startup Flow

-- Dependencies are installed via `npm install`.
+- **Setup:** After cloning the project, dependencies are installed via `npm install`.
-- The application can run in different modes:
-  - Development: `npm run start:dev` for hot-reloading
+- **Development Start:** The application can be launched in development mode with `npm run start:dev` or production mode with `npm run start:prod`.
-  - Production: `npm run start:prod` to run compiled code
-- The entry point is `src/main.ts` which bootstraps the NestJS application by:
+- **Bootstrap Process:** The entry point (`src/main.ts`) uses `NestFactory` to create and run the `AppModule` on a configured port (default 3000).

-  1. Creating an application instance from **AppModule** using `NestFactory.create(AppModule)`.
-  2. Listening on port 3000 or a port defined in the `PORT` environment variable.
+---

-# 2. Module Description
+## 2. Module Description

 ### AppModule

-- **Role:** Root module that orchestrates the application.
+- **Description:** The root module that wires together the controller and service layer.
-- **Dependencies:** None external (does not import other feature modules).
+- **Dependencies:** Does not import additional modules.
-- **Components:**
-  - **Controllers:** [AppController]
+- **Controllers:** `AppController` handles incoming HTTP requests.
-  - **Providers/Services:** [AppService]
+- **Providers/Services:** `AppService` contains the core booking business logic.

+---

-# 3. Controller & Service Interactions
+## 3. Controller & Service Interactions

 ### AppController

-- **Responsibilities:**
-  - Defines API endpoints.
-  - Handles incoming HTTP requests.
-  - Delegates business logic to AppService.

 - **Endpoints:**
-  - `POST /bookings` - Creates a new booking.
-  - `GET /bookings` - Retrieves an existing booking.
+  - `POST /bookings`: Accepts a booking creation request with payload validated against `BookingRequestDto`.
+  - `GET /bookings`: Expects query parameters validated via `BookingRetrievalDto` to fetch booking details.

-- **Method Signatures:**
+- **Methods:**
-  - `CreateBookings(request: BookingRequestDto): BookingResponseDto`
+  - `CreateBookings(request: BookingRequestDto): BookingResponseDto`:
+    - Receives a validated booking creation request DTO.
+    - Calls `AppService.createBooking`.
+    - Returns a `BookingResponseDto` containing success message and booking UUID.

-  - `GetBookings(request: BookingRetrievalDto): BookingRequestDto`
+  - `GetBookings(request: BookingRetrievalDto): BookingRequestDto`:
+    - Receives validated booking retrieval query DTO.

-- **Request Handling:**
+    - Calls `AppService.GetBooking`.
-  - The controller methods accept DTO instances representing the request payload.
+    - Returns the full `BookingRequestDto` representing the booking details.
-  - They invoke corresponding methods on `AppService` and return DTOs representing the response.

 ### AppService

-- **Responsibilities:**
-  - Implements core booking logic.
-  - Responsible for creation and retrieval of booking data.

 - **Methods:**
-  - `createBooking(request: BookingRequestDto): BookingResponseDto`
-    - Constructs a booking confirmation response with a success message and generated UUID.
-  - `GetBooking(request: BookingRetrievalDto): BookingRequestDto`
-    - Returns mock booking data populated with customer, vehicle, and payment details.

-- **Data Interaction:**
-  - Returns instances of DTO classes to enforce consistent contract.

-# 4. Data Flow

-### Incoming Request to Outgoing Response

-1. **Client request** arrives as HTTP POST or GET.
-2. NestJS framework deserializes and validates the data into DTO classes.
-   - For booking creation: `BookingRequestDto`
-   - For booking retrieval: `BookingRetrievalDto`
-3. **AppController** receives validated DTOs and calls respective service methods.
-4. **AppService processes the request**:
-   - For creation, it returns a `BookingResponseDto` containing confirmation message and UUID.
-   - For retrieval, returns a `BookingRequestDto` instance with sample booking details.
-5. **AppController returns** the service's response DTO.
-6. NestJS serializes the response DTO back into JSON as the API response.

-### DTO Structures

-- **BookingRequestDto**
-  - Aggregates `CustomerDto`, `VehicleDto`, and `PaymentDto`.
-  - Validates nested objects to ensure data integrity.

-- **CustomerDto**
-  - name, email, mobilenumber, address, pincode
-  - Strong validation on mobile number length, email format, pincode length.

-- **VehicleDto**
-  - modelId, partId (UUID references), vehicleType (enum), onRoadPrice, exShowroomPrice

-- **PaymentDto**
-  - paymentId, transactionId (UUIDs), paymentDate (ISO string), merchant, amountPaid
-  - Enums for paymentType (FULL, PARTIAL, REFUND) and paymentMode (CASH, CARD, UPI, NETBANKING, WALLET)

-- **BookingRetrievalDto**
-  - mobileNumber (string)
-  - uuid (UUID)

-- **BookingResponseDto**
-  - message (string)
-  - uuid (UUID)

-# 5. External Dependencies & Configuration

-### Package.json Dependencies

-- **@nestjs/common**, **@nestjs/core**, **@nestjs/platform-express**
-  - Core NestJS framework modules for application scaffolding, dependency injection, and HTTP platform support.

-- **class-transformer**
-  - Used for transforming plain objects into class instances and vice versa, enabling DTO validation and serialization.

-- **class-validator**
-  - Provides declarative validation decorators used extensively inside DTO classes to enforce data correctness.

-- **reflect-metadata**
-  - Enables metadata reflection required by decorators in TypeScript/NestJS.

-- **rxjs**
-  - Reactive Extensions library commonly used for asynchronous programming patterns in NestJS.

-### Development Dependencies

-- ESLint and Prettier related packages for linting and formatting.
-- Jest and Supertest for testing, including unit and e2e tests.
-- TypeScript and related tools for typed JavaScript development.

-### Nest CLI Configuration (`nest-cli.json`)

-- Specifies the source root directory as `src`.
-- Uses the official `@nestjs/schematics` collection for project scaffolding.
-- Configured to delete output directory on build (clean builds).

-### Application Bootstrap (`src/main.ts`)

-- Creates the Nest application from the root `AppModule`.
-- Listens on a configured port (default `3000`).

-# 6. Architecture Diagram Suggestions

-To visualize this application, consider the following diagrams:

-- **Component Diagram:**
-  - Show **AppModule** as the root container.
-  - Inside it, depict **AppController** and **AppService**.
-  - Represent **DTOs** as data objects flowing between controller and service.

-- **Sequence Diagram:**
-  - Display flow for API calls:
-    1. Client sends HTTP request
-    2. Nest controller receives & validates DTO
-    3. Controller calls service
-    4. Service processes & returns response DTO
-    5. Controller sends HTTP response

-- **Package/Dependency Diagram:**
-  - Show major external dependencies (`@nestjs/*`, `class-validator/transformer`, `rxjs`) and their responsibilities.
+  - `createBooking(request: BookingRequestDto): BookingResponseDto`:
+    - Processes booking creation logic.
+    - Returns a confirmation with a fixed UUID (mock implementation).

+  - `GetBooking(request: BookingRetrievalDto): BookingRequestDto`:
+    - Retrieves booking details based on mobile number and booking UUID.
+    - Returns a mock booking data object structured as `BookingRequestDto`.

+- **Business Logic:**
+  - Currently mocked, serving as placeholders to demonstrate data flow.

+### DTOs Used
+- **Request DTOs:**
+  - `BookingRequestDto`:
+    - Composite object containing `CustomerDto`, `VehicleDto`, and `PaymentDto`.
+  - `BookingRetrievalDto`:
+    - Contains `mobileNumber` (string) and `uuid` (UUID) to identify a booking.

+- **Response DTOs:**
+  - `BookingResponseDto`:
+    - Contains a confirmation message and UUID.
+  - `BookingRequestDto` (also serves as a response structure for retrieval):
+    - Represents the detailed booking data including customer, vehicle, and payment information.

+- **Supporting DTOs:**
+  - `CustomerDto` - customer information like name, email, mobile number, address, pincode.
+  - `VehicleDto` - vehicle identification, type, and pricing.
+  - `PaymentDto` - payment metadata including IDs, amount, type, and mode.

+- **Validation:**
+  - DTO classes utilize `class-validator` decorators to enforce payload validity.
+  - `class-transformer` is used for nested object transformation.

 ---

+## 4. Data Flow

+1. **Booking Creation (`POST /bookings`):**
+   - Incoming HTTP POST request payload is validated against `BookingRequestDto`.
+   - Controller `CreateBookings` method receives the DTO and delegates to `AppService.createBooking`.
+   - Service processes the request (currently returns a hardcoded success response).
+   - `BookingResponseDto` with confirmation message and UUID is returned to the client.

+2. **Booking Retrieval (`GET /bookings`):**
+   - Incoming HTTP GET request query parameters are validated against `BookingRetrievalDto`.
+   - Controller `GetBookings` method invokes `AppService.GetBooking` with validated parameters.
+   - Service retrieves a mock booking record returned as a `BookingRequestDto`.
+   - Detailed booking information (customer, vehicle, payment) is sent back in the response.

+3. **Validation and Transformation:**
+   - Nested DTOs ensure structured and validated data for both requests and responses.
+   - Validation errors (not shown here) would typically result in client errors prior to controller logic execution.

+---

+## 5. External Dependencies & Config

+### Key Dependencies (from `package.json`)
+- `@nestjs/common`, `@nestjs/core`, `@nestjs/platform-express`:
+  - Core framework packages enabling the modular NestJS architecture and HTTP server.
+- `class-validator` & `class-transformer`:
+  - Perform input validation and class-to-plain-object transformation, ensuring data integrity.
+- `rxjs`:
+  - Supports reactive programming paradigms intrinsic to NestJS and async data streams.
+- `reflect-metadata`:
+  - Required for decorators and runtime type reflection in TypeScript.

+### Dev Dependencies
+- Tools for linting (`eslint`), formatting (`prettier`), testing (`jest`, `ts-jest`, `@nestjs/testing`), and TypeScript support (`typescript`, `ts-node`).

+### Configuration Files
+- **`nest-cli.json`**
+  - Defines the source root directory as `src`.
+  - Configures compiler options such as directory cleanup before builds.

+- **`main.ts`**
+  - Bootstraps the application by creating the Nest app instance with `AppModule`.
+  - Listens on environment variable `PORT` or defaults to port 3000.

+- **`package.json` Scripts**
+  - `start`: Runs the compiled application.
+  - `start:dev`: Runs the app in watch mode for hot-reloading during development.
+  - `test` and variants provide comprehensive testing capabilities.

+---

+## 6. Architecture Diagram Suggestions

+To visualize this system, a UML component or deployment diagram could illustrate:

+- **Modules:**
+  - AppModule containing AppController and AppService.

+- **Interactions:**
+  - Client → AppController: HTTP requests (`POST /bookings`, `GET /bookings`).
+  - AppController → AppService: Service method calls with DTOs.
+  - AppService → Data (mocked/stubbed for now): Business logic layer.

+- **DTO flow:**
+  - Incoming HTTP payloads → Validated DTO instances.
+  - Service processes DTOs → Returns DTO instances as HTTP responses.

+This diagram would highlight the clear separation of concerns, request flow, and validation layers.

+---

-# Summary
+## Summary

-This is a foundational NestJS application focused on vehicle booking management via REST endpoints.
-It leverages NestJS dependency injection and modularity, uses decorators for validation with DTOs, and cleanly separates HTTP concerns (controllers) from business logic (services).

-All data contracts and validation rules are strictly defined using **class-validator** annotations within DTOs.
-The application can be easily extended with additional modules, controllers, and services for scalability.

-The project is primed for professional development workflows, including testing and deployment, as indicated by the supplied scripts and dependencies.
+This NestJS application is a well-structured, modular system for vehicle booking management.
+It leverages strong typing and validation through DTOs and class-validator to ensure data correctness.
+Although currently using mocked service implementations, the architecture facilitates easy expansion to integrate persistence layers or external APIs.
+The clear separation between controllers, services, and DTOs aligns with NestJS best practices for scalable server-side applications.

 ---